i2-open/i2goSignals/README.md

 <div style="text-align: right"><img src="media/GoSignals-msgs.png" title="GoSignals-Msgs" width=300 /></div>

-**i2goSignals** is an open source signals router implementing the OpenID [Shared Signals Events Framework](https://openid.net/specs/openid-sharedsignals-framework-1_0-02.html) as well as the SET[ Security Event Token specification RFC8417](https://www.rfc-editor.org/rfc/rfc8417). i2goSignals is able to receive, validate, route, and forward Security Event Tokens (SETs) in logical streams to registered receivers.
+**_i2goSignals_** is a signals router implementing the OpenID [Shared Signals Events Framework](https://openid.net/specs/openid-sharedsignals-framework-1_0-02.html) as well as the SET[ Security Event Token specification RFC8417](https://www.rfc-editor.org/rfc/rfc8417).
 A SET token is a specialized type of Json Web Token traditionally used in [OAuth2](https://www.rfc-editor.org/rfc/rfc6749) based authentication and authorization systems.
-SET tokens are used to convey event signals between event publishers and receivers.
+SET tokens are used to convey security event signals between publishers and receivers.
+The i2goSignals server works as a gateway intended to operate as a router connecting one or more security event generators to one or more receivers across domains.
+An i2goSignals server is able to receive, validate, route, and forward Security Event Tokens (SETs) in logical streams to registered receivers.

+The protocols used to transfer SET Event Tokens between parties are:
+* [RFC8935](https://www.rfc-editor.org/rfc/rfc8935) - Push-Based Security Event Token (SET) Delivery Using HTTP, and
+* [RFC8936](https://www.rfc-editor.org/rfc/rfc8936) - Poll-Based Security Event Token (SET) Delivery Using HTTP.

-To transfer SET Event Tokens between parties, the HTTP SET PUSH (RFC8935) and SET POLL (RFC8936) are used.
-Series of SET Events are organized into "streams" where by each individual SET is acknowledged by receivers in order to guarantee lossless transfer of information.
+In practice, series of events are organized into "streams" where by each individual SET is acknowledged by receivers in order to guarantee lossless transfer and optional recovery of information.
 Standard JOSE signing and encryption is used to validate and authenticate messages and optionally the receiver of events.

-i2goSignals has the following capabilities:
+The i2goSignals server has the following capabilities:
 * Implementation of both SET PUSH (RFC8935) and SET POLL (RFC8936) Protocols
 * Supports logical relationships between publishers and receivers in the form of "streams" (as defined in RFC8935/8936)
 * Support for multiple inbound and outbound streams